 Schedule of Hearings and Visits.

 Under Section 11 of the Local Government (Financial Assistance) Act 1995, a state is not entitled to receive its grants unless the state's local government grants commission has held public hearings in connection with the recommendations and permitted or required local governing bodies in the state, or associations of those bodies, to make submissions to it in connection with the recommendations.

 In accordance with the Local Government (Financial Assistance) Act 1995 requirement to hold public hearings the Commission holds advertised annual hearings in regional centres at which councils and the general public can attend.
 All councils are invited to participate in the consultation process and attend regional hearings.

-In parallel with the annual hearings program, the Commission also conducts a rolling program of council visits.
-Each year the Commission offers approximately one third of all councils a visit by the Commission.
+In parallel with the annual hearings, the Commission also conducts a rolling program of council visits, where approximately one third of all councils are invited to participate in a visit each year.
 This program is aimed at the Commission visiting every council at least once every three years.
 Councils not due for a visit by the Commission, or declining the Commission's visit invitation, are invited to attend a hearing with the Commission.

 Current Research Focus